anon-blue/anon.blue/README.txt

-*t*tyzerze i know this is just going to gete erze erased in the end so i don't m ind typos for the moment but maybe later i will ill be starting to increment the lines and going deep into an angelfire style spat whatever that means remember my first website glitternightalaska.angelfire.com       COFFEE
+BFv ; KL;'M.'mnkl;fv s is just going to gete erze erased in the end so i don't m ind typos for the moment but maybe later i will ill be starting to increment the lines and going deep into an angelfire style spat whatever that means remember my first website glitternightalaska.angelfire.com       COFFEE